marcosmercuri/QuoteScrape/README.md

 # QuoteScrape
-A Simple Python script that scrapes a given IMDB 'Quotes' page and returns a JSON list of objects containing the film name and quote.
+A Simple and hideous Python script that scrapes the TOP 250 movies from IMDB and then it scrapes the 'Quotes' page of each movie and generates a JSON with a list of movies with its quotes.

 ##Usage

-python3 quoteScrape.py "URL" ["Search Name"]
+python3 quoteScrape.py

-URL = the url of the IMDB Quotes page to scrapes Search Name = the name of the character to return quotes for (optional)
+##Dependencies
+You need to have installed the following libraries:
+* BeautifulSoup
+* lxml